HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 • Washing all bedding material

-• Baking Soda (Be sure to vacuum after application)
+• Using Baking Soda (Be sure to vacuum after application)

-How To Get Rid of Bed Bugs in a Mattress?
+How Can I Get Rid of Bed Bugs in a Mattress?

 The most efficient way to get rid of bed bugs in a mattress is to first vacuum all visible bed bugs, which typically hide on the seams or edges of the mattress and box spring.

-Next, use a chemical treatment – such as this one from EcoRaider at Amazon.
-It’s a best seller – and is super fast at killing bed bugs permanently.
+Next, use a chemical treatment, such as this one from EcoRaider on Amazon.
+It’s a best seller and is super fast at killing bed bugs permanently.

-If you are not confident you’ve gotten them all, you should replace your mattress right away.
+If you are not confident you’ve gotten them all, you should replace your mattress immediately.

 How Should You Treat Bed Bug Bites?

-You can use calamine lotion, an antihistamine like Benadryl, or a non-prescription pain killer such as ibuprofen to alleviate itching or pain from bed bug bites.
+You can treat bed bug bites with calamine lotion, an antihistamine like Benadryl, or a non-prescription painkiller such as ibuprofen to alleviate itching or pain from bed bug bites.

 Where Do Bed Bugs Come From?

-Bed bugs are a tiny oval-shaped, reddish-brown bug that feeds on the blood of humans and animals.
-Their sole existence depends on the “opportunities” they can find for their food source.
-You.
+Bed bugs are tiny oval-shaped, reddish-brown bugs that feed on the blood of humans and animals; their existence in your home depends on the “opportunities” they can find for food sources—namely, you or your family.

-Bed bugs are wingless and cannot fly, but they can quickly move across floors and furniture.
-They typically arrive inside homes from travel (luggage, backpacks, clothing), or firewood or other materials brought indoors.
+Bed bugs are wingless and cannot fly but quickly move across floors and furniture.
+They typically arrive inside homes from travel (luggage, backpacks, clothing), firewood, or other materials brought indoors.

 How Do I Know I Have Bed Bugs?

-If you wake up from sleep and immediately discover multiple bites that itch, you may have bed bugs.
-Additionally, look for small dark brown or red bloodstains on sheets or pillowcases.
+You may have bed bugs if you wake up from sleep and immediately discover multiple itchy bites.
+Look for tiny dark brown or red bloodstains on sheets or pillowcases.

 How Long Does it Take to Get Rid of Bed Bugs?